-His original temperament and his amazing dexterity in playing the traditional instruments have been widely praised, culminating to his winning the First Prize in a Pan-Hellenic Music Competition, organized by the Greek Ministry of Education at the Athens Concert Hall (Megaron Mousikis) in 1996.
-In 1997, he was awarded a scholarship by His Eminence Mr Panteleimon and Iera Mitropolis Verias, in order to continue his music studies in London.
+His original temperament and his amazing dexterity in playing traditional instruments has been widely praised, culminating to him winning First Prize in a Pan-Hellenic Music Competition organized by the Greek Ministry of Education at the Athens Concert Hall (Megaron Mousikis) in 1996.
+In 1997, he was awarded a scholarship by His Eminence Mr Panteleimon and Iera Mitropolis Verias, to continue his music studies in London.

-By the year 2001, Matthaios had successfully completed his Bachelor Degree in Music Studies and his Masters in Ethnomusicology at Goldsmiths College, University of London.
+By the year 2001, Tsahouridis had completed his Bachelor Degree in Music Studies and his Masters in Ethnomusicology at Goldsmiths College, London.
 In 2003 he was awarded a scholarship by the ‘Michael Marks Charitable Trust' for his Doctoral research in the field of Performance Practice.
-From December 2007, Matthaios holds a PhD in Performance Practice from Goldsmiths University of London (titled: ‘The Pontic lyra in contemporary Greece'), the first PhD in the U.K. referring to the performance of non-western music cultures.
+In December 2007 he attained a PhD in Performance Practice from Goldsmiths University (titled: ‘The Pontic lyra in contemporary Greece'), the first PhD in the U.K. referring to the performance of non-western music cultures.

 In January 2005, Matthaios won the Arts Foundation Fellowship Award of Britain as the best UK based instrumentalist working in a non-western musical tradition.
 He has also performed the Pontic lyra at WOMAD music festival in Reading (England 2001 and 2005), WOMEX music festival in Rotterdam (Holland 2001), Roskilder Rock festival (Denmark 2002), in Teatro Massimo for UNESCO (Palermo Opera House, Italy 2002), at the Royal Albert Hall (in a Charity concert for the children of Afghanistan, London 2002) and at the Purcell Room in London's Southbank Arts Centre.